 The Essure system is a type of permanent birth control for women.
 It cannot be reversed.

-The Essure system takes three months to become effective in preventing pregnancy, and in some women, it may take up to six months.
-During this time, you must use other contraceptive methods to prevent pregnancy.
-Essure doesn't offer protection from sexually transmitted infections (STIs).
+It takes about three months for the Essure system to prevent pregnancy.
+In some women, it may take up to six months.
+During this time, you must use another form of birth control to prevent pregnancy.
+Essure doesn't protect you against sexually transmitted infections (STIs).

 The Essure system — a type of permanent birth control — contains small metal and fiber coils that are placed in the fallopian tubes.
 Scar tissue that develops around the coils prevents sperm from reaching the egg.